Dorothy D. & Joseph A. Moller Foundation

 Military & Veterans Support

-Major historical grants include support for military museums, veteran organizations, and military memorial projects.
+Major historical grants include support for military museums, veteran organisations, and military memorial projects.
 Notable recipients:

-The foundation made 10 grants to environmental and animal welfare organizations in 2019, with four grants exceeding $100,000:
+The foundation made 10 grants to environmental and animal welfare organisations in 2019, with four grants exceeding $100,000:

 Five center-right nonprofits received grants over $50,000: